Chambers Social Responsibility

 David Turner QC has acted in several inquests for the families of service personnel killed in Afghanistan.
 These include acting for the widow of a soldier who died after a training incident.

 Walking With The Wounded is a UK based charity which:

 “funds both the re-training and re-education of wounded servicemen and women with the aim of helping them find long term employment after they have left the Armed Forces.”

-The Charity stages extreme expeditions and two recent television programmes have charted
+The Charity stages extreme expeditions such as:

 - the record breaking progress of injured servicemen to the North Pole (accompanied for the first few days by HRH Prince Harry, who is the Charity’s Patron);

 - the (ultimately unsuccessful) attempt to climb Everest;

 - the successful scaling of Mt Denali in Alaska, in which the two summiteers have two operational arms between them;